 The Texas Instruments Fusion Digital Power Designer is provided for device configuration.
 This PC-based graphical user interface (GUI) offers an intuitive I2C/PMBus interface to the device.
 It allows the design engineer to configure the system operating parameters for the application without directly using PMBus commands, store the configuration to on-chip nonvolatile memory, and observe system status (voltage, temperature, etc).
-Fusion is referenced throughout the data sheet and many sections include screenshots.
+Fusion Digital Power Designer is referenced throughout the data sheet as Fusion GUI and many sections include screenshots.
+The Fusion GUI can be downloaded from www.ti.com.